GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are few things more frustrating or time wasting than debugging.
-Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?
+> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
+It is the mark of the professional software engineer to know that no such panacea exist.
 >
-> ~ *Martin Fowler*
+> ~ *Grady Booch*

 ---
 ## 🏎 Quick Facts